Will UK Hong Kong immigration program trigger an exodus? | DW | 02.02.2021

 The UK government forecasts the new visa could attract more than 300,000 people and their dependents over the next five years.
 Many Hong Kong residents are already welcoming the chance to leave.

-"The Hong Kong government's terrible handling of the political crisis made Hong Kong no different from mainland China," he told DW, adding Hong Kong's leadership " is longer serving the people of Hong Kong and even threatens our way of life."
+"The Hong Kong government's terrible handling of the political crisis made Hong Kong no different from mainland China," he told DW, adding, Hong Kong's leadership "is no longer serving the people of Hong Kong and even threatens our way of life."

 The UK said the decision to open its doors to Hong Kongers was fulfilling a "historical and moral commitment" to the people of the former colony.